martinthomson/is-the-future/draft-thomson-is-the-future.md

 In some cases, protocol extensions are published on the stream simply because the IETF did not have an active group of people working on the protocol.

+Work that was specifically abandoned by the IETF might be published by the IETF.
+For instance, the DIME working group abandoned work the document that was eventually published as RFC 6159 {{?RFC6159}} after being unable to reach consensus about the use case.

-In some cases, documents are published on the stream even when the IETF has a working group active in the area, because the current charter of the group did not permit that type of work.
-This is true of the HTTPBIS working group in 2010 with RFC 5861 {{?RFC5861}} was published.
-Similarly, while the 6MAN working group produced several standards track documents related to IPv6 flow labels, the publication of use cases in {{?RFC6294}} was done on the stream.
+Some documents were published on the stream even while the IETF has a working group active in the area that might otherwise have adopted the work.
+This might be because the current charter of the group did not permit that type of work at that time, which is the case for the HTTPBIS working group in 2010 when RFC 5861
+{{?RFC5861}} was published.

+Similarly, while the 6MAN working group produced several standards track documents related to IPv6 flow labels, the publication of use cases in
+{{?RFC6294}} was done on the stream.

 ### Predecessors to IETF Protocols